Vegetable Biryani

 Boiling Water – Added hot to maintain cooking temperature and help the rice cook evenly without slowing the process.

-How to Make This Vegetable Biryani
+How to Make Vegetable Biryani

-Step 2: Make the Vegetable Masala
+Step 2: Cook the biryani dhal

-Step 3: Add the Rice and biryani Dhal
+Step 8: Add the rice and dhal

-Step 4: Steam and Finish
+Step 9: Steam

 Once the rice and vegetables are cooked, top the biryani with a little more margarine and the reserved fried onions.
 Steam gently on low heat for about 15 minutes, or finish in the oven, allowing all the flavours to come together.

-Step 5: Serve
+Step 10: Serve

 Garnish with fresh coriander and serve hot.
 Enjoy this comforting vegetable biryani on its own, with dhal or with any of your favourite sides.